guzzle/command/README.rst

             echo $event->getRequest();
         });

-    Any exceptions thrown while emitting the "prepared" event will fail immediately.
-The command will not transition to the error state.
+    Any exceptions thrown while emitting the "prepared" event will be associated with the command transaction and the "process" event will be emitted.

 process
     The process event is emitted when processing an HTTP response or processing